 About Time: A Visual Memoir around the Clock by Vahram Muratyan

 This book is a visual memoir inspired by Muratyan’s travels around the world.
 About Time is a meditation and a celebration at the same time of how we spend our lives.
 The author walks us through his experiences in a funny, chic and thought-provoking way as it reminds us how our experiences can influence or define relationships, what kind of memories it will leave behind and determine if your dreams will be nightmares or not.
+Not to be confused with the sci-fi romance movie About Time.

 Birth of a Bridge by Maylis de Kerangal